stackotter/stackotter-website/src/blog/pecan-ctf-2022-writeups-rev-pwn.md

 # PeCan CTF 2022 writeups (rev/pwn)

-In this post I will be explaining my solutions for each of the 9 rev/pwn challenges from PeCan CTF 2022 (and an additional misc challenge which I solved in a rev/pwn way).
+In this post I will be explaining my solutions for each of the 9 rev/pwn challenges from PeCan CTF 2022 (plus an additional misc challenge which I solved in a rev/pwn way).
 If my solution to a challenge doesn't make sense to you, feel free to reach out to me on Discord (`@stackotter#3100`) or Twitter ([`@stackotter`](https://twitter.com/stackotter)) and ask me for a better explanation.

-For each challenge I have included the number of points that it was worth as well as the number of teams that solved it during the event, because the number of points wasn't a great indicator of difficulty in every case.

-Challenge files will be included for some of the challenges if and when the respective authors give their permission.
+Challenge file download links will be provided once the respective authors give their permission.

 ## Table of contents